jepegit/cellpy/docs/tutorials/basic_interaction.rst

     electrode_mass = 0.658 # active mass of electrode in mg
     cell_data = cellpy.get("20170101_ife01_cc_01.res", mass=electrode_mass, cycle_mode="anode")

-If you prefer, you can obtain the same by using ``cellpy.cellreader.CellpyData`` object directly:
+If you prefer, you can obtain the same by using ``cellpy.cellreader.CellpyCell`` object directly:
 First, import the cellreader-object from ``cellpy``:

 .. code-block:: python